 No sooner do the kids start a new term than they pick up some lurgy or other.

-Coughs and colds, upset tummies, sickness bugs and headlice are among some of the main culprits, all of which can be treated at home with basic medicine available from your local pharmacy - no GP appointment or prescription required!
-Alternatively practice nurses, can help with lots of minor conditions which mean you don’t need to see a GP.
+Coughs and colds, upset tummies, sickness bugs and headlice are among some of the main culprits.
+All of which can be treated at home with basic medicine available from your local pharmacy - no GP appointment or prescription required!

 For further information on treatment of common childhood illnesses you can view or download the local NHS ‘Your Guide to Childhood Illnesses’.
 A handy guide on common childhood illnesses for parents of children under six, it also has information about spotting the signs of a serious illness and local NHS services.